 Day 17: Nghia Lo – 250 km ( B , L , D )

-The day to explore the area of Sapa, you can choose to do the long trekking through the local villages and then do home stay with the locals or just the half day trekking and stay overnight at the hotel in town.
+On the day to explore the area of Sapa, you can choose to do the long trekking through the local villages and then do a homestay with the locals or just the half-day trekking and stay overnight at the hotel in town.

 We’ll travel by the small roads along the Red River to Hanoi.
-For your safety, our tour leader will help you to travel easier to the center of the city by the quiet roads, arrive to your hotel and finish our trip
+For your safety, our tour leader will help you to travel easier to the center of the city by the quiet roads, arrive at your hotel, and finish your trip

 Tour price information - Click here